lmquan1609/nowater/README.md

 ```

 ## Uninstall
-To uninstall nowater, go to source code folder and and the following command:
+To uninstall nowater, go to source code folder and run the following command:
 ```
 sudo make uninstall
 ```